Bookmark and Share

 Weekly Student Attendance Record

 This weekly student attendance tracking spreadsheet was designed to work for any year and month.
-The instructions are basically the same as for the monthly class attendance template listed above
+See below for more instructions on how to use these forms.

 Using the Attendance Tracking Forms

 The Monthly Class Attendance Form is designed so that the days of the week and the dates used for the column labels update based on the Month and Year that you specify.
 If you get errors in these dates, check the spelling of the Month.
 On a given day, you enter a T, U, E, or P in the column to indicate whether the student was Tardy, Unexcused, Excused, or Present.
-The totals are a count of the number of T's, U's, E's, or P's in each row (the formulas are not case-sensitive).
+The totals are a count of the number of these letters in each row (the formulas are not case-sensitive).

 The Weekly Student Attendance Record does not depend on the month, year, or week, but you can enter a date in the Week Of field for reference.
 Track attendance by just adding an "x" or some other letter into the correct column.
 In the weekly form, it is possible to mark a student as both "Tardy" and "Present".
 Make sure you are consistent with your reporting requirements.